Call for Presentations

 • What is CLE

-The deadline for submitting a session application is 15 February 2023 (11:59 pm Bangkok Time).
+The deadline for submitting a session application is 14 February 2025 (11:59 pm Bangkok Time).

-NOTE: Submissions close at 11:59 pm Bangkok Time.
-Lead presenters will be notified by email as to whether your submission is accepted between February 21-28, 2023.
-Accepted presenters are expected to register for the conference within 2 weeks of being accepted.
+NOTE: Lead presenters will be notified by email as to whether your submission is accepted between 28 February – 7 March 2025.
+Accepted presenters are required to register for the conference within 2 weeks of being accepted.
+No individual can be listed as a presenter for more than two presentation submissions.

 Clinical legal education (CLE) is a progressive educational system most often implemented through university-based faculty of law programs to help develop better-trained, more socially conscious legal service providers.
 It is a process whereby students learn by doing.
 It is an experiential problem-solving based model, in which students actively involve themselves in either real client/personal interactions or simulation case studies set up to mirror real client/personal scenarios.
 This process is conducted under the supervision of experienced clinicians and legal practitioners.
 CLE also involves a variety of community outreach programs.